auth0/Auth0.swift/README.md

 ### Authentication API (iOS / macOS / tvOS)

-The Authentication API exposes the identity functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
+The Authentication API exposes AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.

-Most users consume this API through our Quickstarts, the hosted login or the [Lock widget](https://github.com/auth0/Lock.swift).
-However, if you are building all of your authentication UI manually you can interact with this API directly.
+We recommend using our Hosted Login Page but if you wish to build your own UI you can use our API endpoints to do so.
+However some Auth flows (Grant types) are disable by default so you will need to enable them via your Auth0 Dashboard as explained in [this guide](https://auth0.com/docs/clients/client-grant-types#edit-available-grant_types).

+These are the required Grant Types that needs to be enabled in your client:

+* **Password**: For login with username/password using a realm (or connection name).
+If you set the grants via API you should activate both `http://auth0.com/oauth/grant-type/password-realm` and `password`, otherwise Auth0 Dashboard will take care of activating both when `Password` is enabled.

-#### Login with database connection
+#### Login with database connection (via Realm)

 ```swift
 Auth0